Are you wondering what customers think about your product? Are you looking for the best NPS software that would help you find that out?

 So, let’s begin.

 Your Options for Running an NPS Survey – Different Types of NPS Survey Tools

 Let’s make something clear; Not every company has the same needs when it comes to measuring customer experience.

 Some brands will only need to evaluate their customers’ basic attitudes towards the product.
 Others, however, may want to dig deeper and discover the reasons behind NPS scores they’ve received.

 Depending on your needs, you have different software options that will help you run the survey.

 You could use a basic email marketing tool, for example.
-Or run the NPS survey through an add-on in another tool you’re using, a CRM, for example.
+Or collect NPS feedback through an add-on in another tool you’re using, a CRM, for example.
 Finally, you can turn to dedicated NPS platforms and use their complete functionality to run customer satisfaction surveys.

 Let’s discuss all those options in turn, and see when they are helpful (and when they’re not.)

 #1.
 Basic Email Marketing or Survey Tools

 You can deliver online surveys to customers in many ways.
 You can (and should) display the survey as an in-app popup, for example, trigger it on the website, or distribute it via email or SMS, for example.